 Setting No. 3- Create a “Summer Family Tradition”

 Although the days are longer in the summer time, it feels like summer flies by quicker each year.
 It felt like we should be slowing down and recording every moment!
 The idea of a “summer family tradition” came from my youngest kid.
 She saw her friend’s family do it and she was determined to find something everyone agrees on.
 After several semi-friendly discussions, we decided to go for a yearly summer bucket list.
 Before summer starts, we all sit down and make a summer bucket list so everyone gets to do something they want with the whole family.
-Our bucket list included a campfire, a “Digital Detox Day” which was my chosen tradition, a family bike race and building a backyard obstacle course and a reading stories day.
+Our bucket list included a campfire, a “Digital Detox Day” which was my chosen tradition, a family bike race building a backyard obstacle course and a reading stories day.